Skip to content

 Scripts and styles

-The snippet uses scripts and styles which are given in the system settings:
+The snippet uses paths from system settings:

-• mse2_frontend_js - standard javascript, by default /assets/components/msearch2/js/web/default.js
+• mse2_frontend_js — default /assets/components/msearch2/js/web/default.js

-• mse2_frontend_css - standard css coding styles, by default /assets/components/msearch2/css/web/default.css
+• mse2_frontend_css — default /assets/components/msearch2/css/web/default.css

 Examples